 Juilliard’s founding president, Frank Damrosch, was a member of the legendary Damrosch family dynasty in New York City that contributed to the creation of the New York Philharmonic, the building of Carnegie Hall, and numerous other musical institutions.
 A world-class and carefully curated faculty roster has been the School’s hallmark since its earliest days.
 During the Juilliard presidency of Pulitzer Prize-winning composer William Schuman (1945-62), the School established Juilliard's Dance Division (1951), with equal dance instruction in both contemporary and ballet techniques.
 In 1968, a four-year Drama Division was added, and in 1969 Juilliard became part of Lincoln Center, as the Center’s only educational entity.
 On weekends, students from the School’s two programs for younger musicians fill the halls.
 An Evening Division for adults enrolls almost 700 students each semester.

 Dr. Joseph W. Polisi was appointed Juilliard's sixth president beginning with the 1984-85 academic year, and his tenure has been a time of vitality, with the establishment of new student services; alumni programs; revised and expanded curriculum and degree programs; new emphasis on liberal arts; greater interaction between the three Juilliard divisions of music, dance, and drama; new emphasis on humanities, community outreach, arts in education and entrepreneurship; creation of a CD-ROM to teach music to children; global outreach; and development of a comprehensive long-range plan to guide the School through the 21st century.
-Juilliard’s collaborative programs include those with the Metropolitan Opera - the Metropolitan Opera Lindemann Young Artist Development Program in Partnership with The Juilliard School; Carnegie Hall – The Academy, a program of Carnegie Hall, The Juilliard School, and the Weill Music Institute in partnership with the New York City Department of Education, and Ensemble ACJW; Signature Theatre – for the Juilliard Drama Division’s ‘Professional Studio’; the New York Philharmonic, whose Music Director Alan Gilbert also is Juilliard’s Director of Conducting and Orchestral Studies; revitalized collaboration with Jazz at Lincoln Center, and Juilliard eLearning, powered by Connections Education.
+Juilliard’s collaborative programs include those with the Metropolitan Opera - the Metropolitan Opera Lindemann Young Artist Development Program in Partnership with The Juilliard School; Carnegie Hall – The Academy, a program of Carnegie Hall, The Juilliard School, and the Weill Music Institute in partnership with the New York City Department of Education, and Ensemble ACJW; Signature Theatre – for the Juilliard Drama Division’s ‘Professional Studio’; the New York Philharmonic, whose Music Director Alan Gilbert also is Juilliard’s Director of Conducting and Orchestral Studies; and revitalized collaboration with Jazz at Lincoln Center.